 Japan can be very cold in winter, or very mild.
 If your Japan winter itinerary takes place in Hokkaido or the Tohoku region, you can expect lots of snow and temperatures well below 0ºC/32ºF.
 Destinations in Japan’s south and west like Shikoku and Kyushu are mild and sunny, while Okinawa can be downright balmy.
 Major cities like Tokyo, Kyoto and Hiroshima can be cool and wet, but rarely get legitimately cold or snowy.

 Tokyo almost never sees snow, in December or otherwise.
 If your Japan winter travel itinerary focuses exclusively on the Kanto region and you absolutely must see snow, consider riding the Shinkansen to Nagano or Nikko, or taking a day trip to hike Mt.
 Takao if you’ll only be in the Tokyo’s city center.

 The Bottom Line

 In some ways, I prefer Japan in winter to every other season, though that wasn’t the case until somewhat recently.
 If you can curate an itinerary spotlighting places that interest you and experiences that keep you on your toes, the magic of this underrated, understated season will wrap itself around you like a bamboo stalk dusted with fresh snow.
-You needn’t ski in order to enjoy Japan at its snowiest, though you might commission a custom Japan winter itinerary to make sure you can see the best of the rest of what’s on offer, whether you’re contemplating visiting Japan in December, January or February.
+You needn’t ski in order to enjoy Japan at its snowiest, though you might commission a custom Japan winter trip to make sure you can see the best of the rest of what’s on offer, whether you’re contemplating visiting Japan in December, January or February.